 I define good digestion by moving your bowels within the first hour of waking and when the stools are regularly formed, without loose stools or mucus.
 There shouldn’t be any symptoms of indigestion like heartburn, gas, bloating or belching.

 Perhaps the best indicator of good or bad digestion is our habits.
-Often we insidiously modify our diet towards healthier, easier to digest foods because of an underlying digestive imbalance (like not eating gluten, for example).
-Though eating healthier is always a good idea, the original digestive imbalance will go untreated if the reason for making such dietary shifts is because you don’t digest certain hard-to-digest foods well.
+Often we insidiously modify our diet towards healthier, easier-to-digest foods because of an underlying digestive imbalance (like not eating gluten, for example).
+Though eating healthier is always a good idea, the original digestive imbalance will go untreated if the reason for making such dietary shifts is that you don’t digest certain hard-to-digest foods well.

 Is the main reason you switched to a restrictive diet due to poor digestion?

 Dietary changes that may be associated with an underlying digestive imbalance include: avoiding wheat, gluten, dairy, fat, nuts, soy, corn, sugar or greasy fried food.
 Sometimes the dietary shift is toward a more restrictive diet like becoming a vegetarian, vegan, raw foodist or eating six small meals a day.
 Even just a simple shift away from the Standard American Diet (SAD) towards eating more vegetables and less heavy foods like breads, pastas or red meats may be an indicator that the ability to digest the heavier foods has decreased over time.

 This slow digestive weakening over a period of time may also show up as a subtle but steady weight gain or nagging stiffness, chronic skin conditions, allergies, food sensitivities, fatigue or mood instability.
 We often relate these symptoms to the need for a detox – which I would agree with – but there is also a need to improve digestive strength.

 Before we jump right into doing a detox, let’s run a fine-tooth comb through some concepts of the efficiency of our digestive system.